cbgaindia/budget-basic-next/README.md

 before booting up the frontend.
 This should set up Postgresql database, Strapi CMS and Meilisearch Instance.

 ## Guide

-### Styling

-This project uses a Sass preprocessor to handle styling.
-If you are using VSCode, you will need [Live Sass Compiler](https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-sass) to convert sass to CSS.

-Style File is located at `/assets/css/style.scss`.
-It's a single file that includes all of the stylings for the platform.
-It's divided into sections to make it more accessible.

-On `/pages/[chapter].js`, there is a `stripTable` function which is a hacky way to add strip background styling to a table with dynamic row spans.
-You can find its usage on this [Codepen](https://codepen.io/PixeledCode/pen/BaRxmNw).

 ### Directory Structure

 ```
 budget-basics-next/
-┣ assets/
-┃ ┣ css/
 ┣ components/
 ┣ lib/
 ┣ pages/